Optimal scheduling of entropy regulariser for continuous-time linear-quadratic reinforcement learning: Problem formulation and main results

-\paragraph{Episodic LQ-RL and regularised relaxed control.} Now assume that the parameter $\theta^\star= (A^\star, B^\star)$ is unknown to the agent.
+Now assume that the parameter $\theta^\star= (A^\star, B^\star)$ is unknown to the agent.
 Then the LQ control problem becomes an LQ-RL problem: the agent's objective is to control the system optimally while simultaneously learning the parameter $\theta^\star$.
 In an episodic RL framework, agent learns about ${ \theta^\star}$ by executing a sequence of policies and observing realisations of the corresponding controlled dynamics (see Section \ref{sec:regret_analysis} for details).
+For simplicity, we assume that the agent knows the form of the dynamics \eqref{eq:LQ_RL_state} (except for the coefficient $\theta^\star$), the diffusion coefficient $\bar{\sigma}$, the cost functions $f$ and $g$ in \eqref{eq:learning_cost} and the time horizon.
+The agent is unaware of the exact value of $\theta^\star$ but possesses prior knowledge of an upper bound on $\theta^\star$ as stated in (H.\ref{eq:bounded}).

 Note that learning the dynamics often requires explicit exploration.
 Indeed, as shown in \cite{szpruch2021exploration,basei2022logarithmic}, a greedy policy $\phi^\theta$, as defined in \eqref{eq:K_k_theta}, based on the present estimate $\theta$ of $\theta^\star$ in general does not guarantee exploration and consequently fails to converge to the optimal solution.
-As alluded to in Section \ref{sec:introduction}, a common strategy in RL for encouraging exploration is to incorporate stochastic policy $\nu: [0,T]\t \sR\to \cP(\sR)$, which maps the current state to a probability measure over the action space $\sR$.
-The associated cost is given by
+As alluded to in Section \ref{sec:introduction}, a common strategy in RL is first constructing a stochastic policy $\nu: [0,T]\t \sR\to \cP(\sR)$, which maps the current state to a probability measure over the action space, based on the current estimated model, and then interacting with the environment by sampling noisy actions according to the policy $\nu$.